 Hospital Laborers in the Maudes street of the capital, is 100 years old and the Community of Madrid pays tribute to its architect, Antonio Palacios as a symbol of the architecture of the city.
 Among his works are the Palazuelo Commercial House (1919-1921), the building Matesanz (1919-1923), the Hotel Avenida (1921-1924) and the late Hotel Florida (1922-1924).

-The Community of Madrid, through the Directorate General for Cultural Promotion has organized an extensive program of activities between the months of June and December which pays tribute to Antonio Palacios, one of the most representative figures of the Madrid twentieth century architecture.
+The Community of Madrid, through the Directorate General for Cultural Promotion, has organized an extensive program of activities between the months of June and December which pays tribute to Antonio Palacios, one of the most representative figures of the Madrid twentieth century architecture.

-Has highlighted the value of Palacios as head of authentic "architectural icons that have become the image of Madrid and own identity" .It added that, with this initiative, the Community wants to contribute to value the architectural heritage that is part of Madrid's culture, "heritage that lingers in our memory and our collective identity forms to recognize and feel Madrid".
+Has highlighted the value of Palacios as head of authentic "architectural icons that have become the image of Madrid and its own identity".
+It added that, with this initiative, the Community wants to contribute to valuing the architectural heritage that is part of Madrid's culture, "heritage that lingers in our memory and our collective identity forms to recognize and feel Madrid".

-Along with the guided tours, the website will offer themed itineraries that will meet the main lines of architectural production of Antonio Palacios: housing, commercial buildings, industry and transport, so that users will have the textual and graphical information needed to enjoy the work of architect.
+Along with the guided tours, the website will offer themed itineraries that will meet the main lines of architectural production of Antonio Palacios: housing, commercial buildings, industry and transport, so that users will have the textual and graphical information needed to enjoy the work of the architect.

 LECTURE SERIES